 A common misconception around Roger Direct connectivity is that a quick firmware upgrade of Phonak hearing aids will automatically and at no cost enable you to stream a Phonak Roger transmitter straight into the hearing aids.
 No physical receiver, no extra cost – but not true!

 a Roger IN transmitter.
-Examples of a Roger IN transmitter include Roger Pen IN and Roger Select IN.
+Examples of a Roger IN transmitter include Roger Pen IN, Roger Select IN and Roger On IN.

 (A Roger IN transmitter holds the equivalent of 2x Roger X receivers within itself, and costs virtually the same as the cost of a standard Roger transmitter and 2x Roger X 03 band receivers).